INFINITI Tax Advantages for Colorado Springs Businesses

 TAX PLANNING CONSIDERATIONS WHEN BUYING AN INFINITI FOR YOUR BUSINESS

-There are some very large potential tax savings you could receive by purchasing a qualifying INFINITI for your business use**.
+There are some very large potential tax savings you could receive by purchasing a qualifying INFINITI car, crossover, or SUV for your business use**.
 Here is some general information about the program, however you should always consult your tax advisor for information related to your individual tax situation.